Guido is working one-week-on/one-week-off the Windea La Cour at the Gemini Offshore Wind Park. Photo courtesy of Gemini.

 Workshop facilities

-The vessel holds workshops, enabling the technicians to perform maintenance in vicinity to the wind farms.
-Faults that call for workshop repairs can be fixed immediately.
+The vessel holds workshops, enabling the technicians to perform maintenance near the wind farms.
+Faults that require workshop repairs can be fixed immediately.

 Safe transfer of personnel and equipment

 Thanks to a hydraulic, walk-to-work gangway system, the maintenance team can safely walk to the turbines in wave heights up to 2.5 metres or more, which is more than the Crew Transfer Vessels can manage.
 Additionally, the crane on the SOV can hoist equipment and spare parts from the vessel onto the wind turbine platform.
-Even in challenging weather, the technicians can keep on working on the turbines in a safe and efficient way.
+Even in challenging weather, the technicians can keep on working on the turbines safely and efficiently.

 A home away from home